December 12, 2020

 If you’ve decided to replace your missing teeth with dental implants in Chevy Chase, you’ve made an excellent choice for your oral health and quality of life.
 As the most reliable option to treat tooth loss, your new smile has the potential to last for decades with the right aftercare.
 Although it’s rare, there are factors that can increase your risk of dental implant failure.
 Here are 5 bad habits you’ll want to break to protect your investment from any unnecessary complications.

 1. Skipping Daily Flossing

-Your oral hygiene at home is essential to keeping a harmful infection at bay.
 Peri-implantitis is a preventable infection that can lead to dental implant failure.
-Besides brushing twice daily, it’s important you floss every night because there are areas in your mouth where your toothbrush can’t reach, like around the abutments and posts.
-Daily flossing removes plaque and tartar buildup to prevent an infection.
+Besides brushing twice daily, it’s important you floss every night because there are areas in your mouth where your toothbrush can’t reach, like around the abutments and posts of implants.
+Daily flossing removes plaque and tartar buildup to stop an infection.

 Smoking hinders your body’s ability to heal and fight infections.
-Not only can using tobacco cause complications after your placement surgery, but long after you’ve healed.
+Not only can using tobacco cause complications after your placement surgery, but long after you’ve healed as well.
 Your risk of dental implant failure can increase by as much as 3 times if you continue to smoke.
-It’s best to kick the habit right away to preserve your smile.
+You’ll want kick the habit right away to preserve your new smile.

 3. Biting Inedible Objects

 Many people have a nervous habit of chewing on their nails or pencils, but your natural teeth and dental implants aren’t designed to bite on inedible objects.
-It’s best to keep anything that isn’t food out of your mouth, including your fingernails, pens, and ice cubes.
+Your dentist recommends keep anything that isn’t food out of your mouth, including your fingernails, pens, and ice cubes.
 If you can’t avoid gnawing during stressful situations, chew a piece of sugarless gum.